dflex-js/dflex/README.md

 Every node manipulation is calculated and exposed.
 So you can add your own functionality without starting from scratch.

-## Documentation

-Visit Dflex site for more jalal246.github.io/dflex/

 ## Project Content

 Inside each package, there's a description and full documentation.